-Equality commitments is at least \$24 billion, with as much as \$17 billion or 71 per cent already available to support implementation.
+Equality commitments is at least \$24 billion, with Greater engagement with and support for youthas much as \$17 billion or 71 per cent already availled organizations and youth activism are critical for fuelling innovations to advance gender equalable to support implementation. ity.
+While some commitment-makers have sig-At the same time, we must do more to ensure the nalled a clear intention to prioritize youth-led promises of Generation Equality are kept.
+Accountgroups, more collective efforts are clearly needability and transparency are critical to success yet ed.
+The Feminist Action for Climate Justice Acprogress on less than a third (31 per cent) of all comtion Coalition has a motivated set of leaders and commitment-makers, and a significant share are mitments has been reported to date.
+For this interim assessment, the response rates have been sufficient youth-led organizations.
+But this is also the theto draw early insights but more data and complete matic area with the largest funding gap.
+Similarreporting are needed to track progress and identify ly, the high funding gap of the Technology and where we are falling behind.
+A particular concern, Innovation Action Coalition could be an obstacle based on the survey, is that reported commitments to providing safe and meaningful access to techhave an aggregate financing deficit of \$5 billion.
+This nology, an issue that is crucial in the digital age.

-At the same time, we must do more to ensure the promises of Generation Equality are kept.
-Accountability and transparency are critical to success yet progress on less than a third (31 per cent) of all commitments has been reported to date.
-For this interim assessment, the response rates have been sufficient to draw early insights but more data and complete reporting are needed to track progress and identify where we are falling behind.
-A particular concern, based on the survey, is that reported commitments have an aggregate financing deficit of \$5 billion.
-This shortfall may be even larger, since this information is unknown for 62 per cent of reported commitments.
+shortfall may be even larger, since this information is unknown for 62 per cent of reported commitments.
 This gap must be urgently addressed to fully implement commitments by 2026.